MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-data-refresh-by-using-external-data-connections-in-office.md

 ## Create a Secure Store target application
 <a name="part2"> </a>

-You must create a target application in that contains the credentials that you created for data access.
-This target application can then be specified in an ODC file and will be used by when it refreshes data in the workbook.
+You must create a target application in Secure Store that contains the credentials that you created for data access.
+This target application can then be specified in an ODC file and will be used by Excel Online when it refreshes data in the workbook.

-When you create the target application, you have to specify which users will be authorized to use the credentials stored in .
+When you create the target application, you have to specify which users will be authorized to use the credentials stored in Secure Store.
 You can list users individually, or you can use an Active Directory group.
 We recommend that you use an Active Directory group for ease of administration.

 > [!NOTE]
 > The users that you list in the target application do not have direct access to the stored credentials.
-Instead, uses the credentials on their behalf to refresh data in data-connected workbooks that specify this target application.
+Instead, Excel Online uses the credentials on their behalf to refresh data in data-connected workbooks that specify this target application.

-Use the following procedure to create a target application.
+Use the following procedure to create a Secure Store target application.